 Embedding components introduces a significant difference in manufacturing a circuit board - no longer is there a simple delineation between fabricating the bare-board; then loading components onto that bare-board during assembly.
 These two jobs were often handled by different companies, due to their distinctly different process and technology requirements.
 If embedded components are used, they must be fitted to the board during the fabrication process.
 While this was once the domain of highly specialized fab houses, the processes are well understood now and there are many fabricators that can manufacture circuits with embedded components.

-There are two ways a component can be embedded: an open cavity is created such that the embedded component sits within that cavity and remains visible on the completed board; or they can placed on an internal layer during fabrication, and then covered as the upper layers are added to the board during the fabrication process, so that they are not visible on the completed board.
+There are two ways a component can be embedded: an open cavity is created such that the embedded component sits within that cavity and remains visible on the completed board, or they can be placed on an internal layer during fabrication then covered as the upper layers are added to the board during the fabrication process so that they are not visible on the completed board.

-There are numerous approaches to fabricating a board with embedded components, the description and image below shows one approach.
+There are numerous approaches to fabricating a board with embedded components, the description and image below show one approach.

 When a component requires a cavity, this cavity can be completely enclosed within the board, or it can extend to one side of the board to create an opening.
 The image below shows 3 embedded components, the outer 2 have a cavity defined that results in them being open on the top side of the board.
 The middle component is on a lower layer, resulting in it being completely enclosed.
 From the designer's perspective, the component placement process is the same for both open cavity and closed cavity components.